cloudblue/connect-eaas-core/docs/migration_guide.md

 ```

 !!! warning
-    Please note that in order to allow the release 26 of the `Runner` to execute
+    In order to allow the `Runner` from release 26 to execute
-    extensions created following the SDK version 1, the variables declared in the
+    extensions that are created via SDK version 1, your events declared in the
-    **extension.json** descriptor take precedence on the variables declared using
+    **extension.json** descriptor take precedence over your events declared by using the
-    the SDK version 2 `@variables` decorator so you **must** remove the `variables`
+    SDK version 2  `@variables` decorator.
+Consequently, **make sure to remove** the `variables`
     attribute from the **extension.json** descriptor to make it work.